Landowner Rights & Trail User Responsibilities

 Where we’re going next.

-Thanks to Terry for scouting and leading the hike, to trail maintenance for their excellent work, and to the landowners for their continuing generosity.
+Thanks to Lee for scouting and leading the hike and to everyone who came out.
 You can see all the photos on Flickr.